krishdu/your-pen/README.md

 # Getting Started with React Router Dom (V6)
-> Simple Quote storing application, while will access your browser local storage and store all the quotes and thoughts.
+> Simple Quote storing application, whice will access your browser local storage and store all the quotes and thoughts.

 ```
 Changes in React Router v6
 ```
-> Routes introduce, no need to use exact anymore
++ Routes introduce, no need to use exact anymore
-> NavLink usages change (active nav link)
++ NavLink usages change (active nav link)
-> useHistory() ---> useNavigate()
++ useHistory() ---> useNavigate()

 ```
 Description